husin-sajjadi/ecmascript-webrtc-sipml/README.md

-# Sipml5 webrtc for Angular
+# Sipml5 webrtc for ES (Can be used in Angular and React)

-This is a Webrtc library for Angular based on [Sipml5](https://www.doubango.org/sipml5/).
-In fact, It's a bridge between [Sipml5](https://www.doubango.org/sipml5/) and Angular.
+This is a Webrtc library for ES (Angular , React) based on [Sipml5](https://www.doubango.org/sipml5/).
+In fact, It's a bridge between [Sipml5](https://www.doubango.org/sipml5/) and Angular or React.

 ## Installation